-- 3. As in all uses of force, a documenting NetRMS Use of Force Report and Supplemental Use of Force Report (SO-120) form will be prepared and filed. - 4.
+- 3. As in all uses of force, a report documenting the incident will be inputted in our records management system.
+A Supplemental Use of Force Report (SO-120) form will be prepared and filed as well. - 4.
 Suggestions for forcibly taking fingerprints are set forth below.
-However, each inmate and situation being different, other more suitable methods may become necessary. - a.
-Live Scan is the preferred method for obtaining fingerprints from an inmate for transmittal to the CAL-ID System.
+However, each individual and situation being different, other more suitable methods may become necessary.
+The use of a gurney in forcibly taking fingerprints will be handled according to Detention Policy and Procedures Section M.32 Use of Medical Gurney. - a.
+Live Scan is the preferred method for obtaining fingerprints from an incarcerated person for transmittal to the CAL-ID System.
 It is recommended a gurney be used to facilitate the taking of fingerprints.
-The use of a gurney will enable deputies to minimize movement as they obtain the fingerprints.
-Deputies may have to immobilize and/or assist the inmate into a prone position or necessary posture in order to manipulate the inmate's fingers onto the aperture for electronic capture. - b.
-Ink prints are an alternate method for obtaining fingerprints from an inmate.
+The use of a gurney will enable deputies to minimize movement as they obtain the fingerprints. - b.
+Ink prints are an alternate method for obtaining fingerprints from an incarcerated person.
 In order to facilitate the taking of ink prints, the use of a safety or sobering cell is recommended.
-The padded floor will serve as a protective setting for deputies to obtain the fingerprints.
-Deputies may have to immobilize and/or assist the inmate into a prone position or necessary posture to manipulate the inmate's fingers onto a fingerprint card. - 5.
+The padded floor will serve as a protective setting for deputies to obtain the fingerprints. - 5.
 Video of the incident shall be attached to the NetRMS report.